mattwalmsley/financial-modelling/quant-library/documentation/design_patterns.md

 namespace DotNetDesignPatternDemos.SOLID.DependencyInversionPrinciple
 {
-  // hl modules should not depend on low-level; both should depend on abstractions
+  // high-level modules should not depend on low-level; both should depend on abstractions
   // abstractions should not depend on details; details should depend on abstractions

   public enum Relationship